onzfonz/comp227/src/content/0/en/part0b.md

 How to study the course – instructions in a nutshell:

 - Do the exercises.
+  You'll need to show your work on the exercises.
 The exercises are submitted through GitHub and marking them as done on Canvas.
 - You need to work regularly.
   The easiest way to fall behind in the course is to not work on it every couple of days.
   Set yourself an alarm...do anything!
 But make it a habit of working on it at least 3 times a week for a little bit of time.